DennisSheets/Liftoff/README.md

 # Overview
 The intent of this project is to provide a quasi prioritized to-do list for an emigrant who just arrived in the US.
 A new emigrant is likely a bit overwhelmed with everything that they need to do, should do, and could do.
 With a seemingly endless to-do list and so many complex resources available, the primary goal of this app is to provide an "aha moment" starting point with links to valuable and appropriate resources.

 A users experience starts with a welcome page where they will set a zip code, their preferred language, see a welcome message, and an emigration related news feed.
-From here, they can drill down on the "Need to Knows" like "get an I-94#" and "Get a Work Permit".
-Each "Need to Know" link will take them to a page that has brief description, a link of relevant resources, and if appropriate a Google Map of relevant locations with 250 miles".
+From here, they can drill down on the prioritized list of to-dos like "get an I-94#" and "Get a Work Permit".
+Each to-so will take them to a page that has brief description, a list of relevant resources, and if appropriate a Google Map of relevant locations".

-An Admin will be able to login to add more admins, edit the content on each page, and add new "To-do".
+An Admin will be able to login to add more admins, edit the content on each page, and add new a new to-do.

 # Features
 - User login: a user can track milestones while navigating the emigration process.
 - Admin Login: Admins will be able to manage Logins, edit site content/UI, and add a new "Want To", "FAQ", and "links".

-- RSS Feed: The landing page will have a News feed with relevant update regarding emigration.
+- RSS Feed: The landing page will have a news feed with relevant updates pertaining to emigration.
 - Add: Admins will have the ability to add and edit a "To-do", FAQ, and Link .
 - CMS Edit: Admins will have the ability to edit text on the Home Page, To-Do, FAQ, and About Us pages.
 - Google Maps API: If appropriate, a "To-do" page will include a Google Map